Large deviations for marked sparse random graphs with applications to interacting diffusions: Proof preparation

 \subsection{Minimizers}

-After having established the large-deviation principles for the models above, we turn to the problem of identifying minimizers of the rate functions.
-We start with the DA model, where a minimizer can be obtained as a marked unimodular Galton-Watson tree with seed $\PP^{*}_{d}$ that we introduce now.
+We now turn to the problem of identifying minimizers of the rate functions, starting with the DA model, where a minimizer can be obtained as a marked unimodular Galton-Watson tree with seed $\PP^{*}_{d}$ that we introduce now.

 In the context of graphs without marks,~\cite[Corollary 1.4]{bc} implies that the minimizer is given by a unimodular Galton-Watson random tree with offspring distribution $\poisson(d)$.
 A natural guess is then to expect that the same holds for the underlying graph in the DA model.
 Indeed, let $\PP^{*}_{d} \in \mathcal{P}_1$ denote the distribution of marked random graph where the number of children of the root is distributed according to $\poisson(d)$.
 We then independently attribute marks to vertices and edges with distribution $Q$ and $d_{x,x'}/d$ (think of attributing marks to oriented edges), respectively.